“Et in Arcadia Ego”

 “One moment,” he said.

-Velvet vestments dragging, he crossed to the nearby oak file cabinets that spanned the width and height of the wall, hauling over a stepstool so as to access one of the higher drawers.
-He shuffled briefly, nimbly through its contents, withdrew a massive file, and climbed down, restoring the stepstool neatly to its place before returning with the file gripped in both hands.
+Velvet vestments dragging, he crossed to the nearby oak file cabinets that spanned the width and height of the wall, hauling over a stepstool to access one of the higher drawers.
+He shuffled briefly, nimbly through the drawer’s contents, withdrew a massive file, and climbed down, restoring the stepstool neatly to its place before returning with the file gripped in both hands.
 Caren noticed some kind of tattoo on the back of his left hand, peeking out from under his robe-sleeve.

 “Quite the rap sheet, Mr. Navarrete.”
 Grenville dropped the file on the desk, sank into his chair, and began rifling through.
 “Let’s see—six-fifty?
 Isn’t that low for a record this extensive?”